-Love transcends into divine self only when it is fueled with an adequate blend of resilience, empathy, courage, and care.
+Love transcends into divine self only when fueled with an adequate blend of resilience, empathy, courage, and care.

 Love is the hallmark of parenthood, which serves as the foundation for nourishing children in order to grow them into sane individuals who are capable of taking responsibility for their actions and growing into productive citizens of the society.

-It is believed that the children of narcissistic parents often suffer from an emotional breakdown, low self-esteem, and mental trauma but the truth is that such children are acquainted with the unbelievable potential of resilience as well.
+It is believed that the children of narcissistic parents often suffer from an emotional breakdown, low self-esteem, and mental trauma.
+Still, the truth is that such children being raised by narcissists are acquainted with the unbelievable potential of resilience as well.

 We can be ‘swallowed whole’ by the person we love.

 The narcissist parents

 Narcissists are equipped with a considerable sense of arrogance, admiration, self-praise, and excessive pride.
 Therefore, they tend to be authoritative parents who live in their deluded world of perfection.